CodeAlba/codealba.github.io/README.md

 # Welcome to code Alba
+A little Jekyll used - but only in the .yaml file

 <!-- comments out the code -->
 <!-- the below code places the image using default markdown settings